h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 When it comes to image classification, you don't have to use the transfer learning technique.
 Therefore, what are the advantages of using transfer learning?

-1. Transfer Learning brings already a certain amount of **performance** before any **training** occurs
+1. Transfer Learning brings already a certain amount of **performance** before any **training** occurs.

 <p align="center">
     <img src="assets/three-ways-in-which-transfer-might-improve-learning.png" width="380" height="230">
 </p>

-2. Transfer learning leads to generalization where the model is prepared to perform well with data it was not trained on
+2. Transfer learning leads to generalization where the model is prepared to perform well with data it was not trained on.

 With this task in mind, let us now understand the dataset and settings used in the first experiment; doing so will allow us to understand Embeddigns Transformer (the first approach to image processing in Driverless AI).